 II.
 Market Competition

-With more and more new brands entering the market and international brands stepping up their presence in the mainland, market competition is heating up while the degree of brand concentration is going down.
+With more and more new brands entering the market and international brands stepping up their presence in the mainland, market competition is heating up, while the degree of brand concentration is going down.

 Overall, growth in the garment market has been relatively slow in recent years, but fast fashion and online sales have continued to rise.
-In particular, European brands such as Zara and H&M have posted marked growth in market shares.
-This is mainly attributable to their consumer-friendly prices as well as their diverse and creative styles, which helped ease the price pressure on consumers while meeting their shopping needs.
+In particular, European brands such as Zara and H&M have posted marked growth in market share.
+This is mainly attributable to their consumer-friendly prices, as well as their diverse and creative styles, which helps ease the price pressure on consumers while meeting their shopping needs.
 It is understood that fast fashion brands represented by the likes of Zara, H&M, Gap and Uniqlo will quicken the pace of their penetration into the Chinese market, particularly in second- and third-tier cities.

 III.
 Sales Channels